Servebolt/servebolt-optimizer/README.md

 ### Deployment
 If you want to deploy to WordPress.org then all you got to do is create a tag in Git.
 Please use semantic versioning according to semver.org.
 When you push the tag to Github we use Github Actions that will "forward" the tag to WordPress.org SVN repository.
 You can see the deployment instructions in `.github/workflows/wordpress-plugin-svn-deploy.yaml`.
-Note that the version number in the file `readme.txt` is used by WordPress.org, while the version number in the file `servebolt-optimizer.php` is used when installed on a Wordpress-site.
+Note that the version number in the file `readme.txt` is used by WordPress.org, while the version number in the file `servebolt-optimizer.php` is used when installed on a WordPress-site.

 Credentials for the SVN repository is stored in the password manager.
 The credentials are already stored as secrets in the Github repository, but you might need them if you want to interact with the SVN repository from your local machine.

 #### Local build
 If you want to build a local production-ready version of the plugin you can run the command `composer local-build`.
-When the command has executed you should have a file in the project root path called `servebolt-optimizer.zip` which contains the plugin prepared the same way as when it is shipped to Wordpress.org.
+When the command has executed you should have a file in the project root path called `servebolt-optimizer.zip` which contains the plugin prepared the same way as when it is shipped to WordPress.org.

 ## Changelog
 #### 3.1
-* Added PHP 7.3 as required version + updated the admin notice message to aid upgrading the PHP versions for Servebolt customers
-* Added Accelerated Domains Image Resize-feature
+* Accelerated Domains Image Resizing - This version introduces a new feature - Accelerated Domains Image Resizing.
+This feature will resize, optimize metadata and cache your images on the fly, improving load time and enhancing the user experience.
+* PHP version constraint - We have changed the required PHP version from 7 to 7.3.
+This means that whenever the plugin is activated in an environment running PHP version less than 7.3 then they will get a admin notice in WP Admin telling them to upgrade to be able to used the plugin.
+* Yoast SEO Premium - automatic cache purge for redirects - Whenever you add or remove a redirect to Yoast SEO Premium the plugin will purge the cache for the given URLs.
+This is useful since otherwise one would potentially need to manually purge these URLs after adding/removing a redirect.
+* Added CDN cache control header - We have now added a new header (CDN-Cache-Control) that allows for more fine grained control over the cache feature in the CDN-nodes.
+* Improved WP Rocket compatibility - We’ve improved the compatibility with WP Rocket’s cache feature so that it will not interfere with the cache feature of Servebolt Optimizer.

 #### 3.0.2
 * Fixed bug in compatibility code for older versions of WP Rocket